One thing is certain: thanks to vaccines, travel will eventually become a lot easier in 2021 than in 2020.

 Mid-range Budget: $60 a day

 P.S.
-I have an amazing inspirational book that’s all about how you can travel more and travel cheaply.
-Check it out if you want to travel more but not sure where to start!
+I wrote an inspirational book that’s all about how you can travel more and travel cheaply.
+If you want to the world but not sure where to start or how to do it on a budget, my book will give you the answers!

 P.P.S.
-Keep in mind the budgets listed here are only suggestions.
-It always depends on how you travel.
+Keep in mind the budgets listed here are only suggestions and always depends on how you travel.
 The suggested budgets are per person per day and don’t include one-off expenses like flights or travel insurance.

 Backpacker Budget: this assumes you’ll stay in hostel dorms or share rooms in cheap guesthouses.
 You’ll eat mostly local food in cafes/eateries and use local transportation, and you avoid expensive private tours.